-SOC 3220 Social Statistics: 3 semester hours
+SOC 3220 Quantitative Data Analysis in Social Science Research: 3 semester hours

-SOC 3230 Research Methods: 3 semester hours
+SOC 3230 Social Research Methods: 3 semester hours

 SOC 3291 Current Issues in Sociology: 3 semester hours

-SOC 3344 Problems Of Urban Community: 3 semester hours
+SOC 3344 Problems of Urban Community: 3 semester hours

 Prerequisite: SOC 1010, junior standing or consent of instructor.
 Issues of inequality and identity in cities, with emphasis on the consequences of urban growth; processes of class, racial, and ethnic group formation; and urban poverty.
 Also covers local community organization and politics, and the role of popular culture and religion in community identities.